ScriptUtils

 GLYPH: bi bi-table

-----Table of bitwise operation functions. @table bit
+----Table of bitwise operation functions.

 Normalizes a number to the numeric range for bit operations and returns it.
 This function is usually not needed since all bit operations already normalize all of their input arguments.
 Check the operational semantics for details.